jsbaan/jsbaan.github.io/_posts/2025-10-17-can-coding-agents-help-write-scientific-code-responsibly.md

 background: /img/posts/coding-agents-responsibly-images/marcin-szmigiel-Oc3G2fDYSWs-unsplash.jpg
 ---

 I’ve been experimenting with Claude Code to write research code for several months now.
-[When I last wrote about this](https://jorisbaan.nl/2025/07/09/thoughts-on-using-AI-for-scientific-research-and-software-engineering.html), I was worried that I wouldn't feel in control of my own code, and that bugs would creep in.
-But also for a general decline in my own (coding) expertise, and even in enjoying my work.
+[When I last wrote about this](https://jorisbaan.nl/2025/07/09/thoughts-on-using-AI-for-scientific-research-and-software-engineering.html), I was worried that I wouldn't feel in control of my own code, that bugs would creep in, and for a general decline in my own (coding) expertise and even enjoyment.

 To my own surprise, I actually quite liked it - although there is a trade-off.
 I'll first explain my workflow so far and then share my overall experience and some thoughts.